kiboschool/course-frontend-web-dev/src/lessons/introduction-to-react/intro-to-react/intro-to-component-lifecycle.md

 ![Untitled](./intro-to-component-lifecycle/untitled.png)

-## How to add lifecycle method to my component?
+## Adding a Lifecycle Method to a Component

 Open the previous project you created.
 We will add some code to the `App.js` so it looks like this: